 One can hardly think of a better advertising cum shopping tool for books.
 This service is to be offered, absolutely free of charge, to authors and publishers alike.
-Still, not to allow the motion picture industry to outperform them in monopolistic blindness, the Authors Guild has sued and the publishers lobby followed soon after.

-We have no reason to think that monopoly makes people unusually incompetent and hateful of others.
-So, the reader may wonder: why are incompetent monopolists more dangerous than, say, incompetent hamburger flippers?
+Still, not to allow the motion picture industry to outperform them in monopolistic blindness, the Authors Guild is suing!
+Most certainly some lobby for publishers will follow soon.
+We have no reason to think that monopoly makes people unusually stupid.
+So the reader may wonder: why are stupid monopolists more dangerous than, say, stupid hamburger flippers?
 Simply put, competition tends to weed out the incompetent.
-Beyond this, a relatively simple mathematical result known as Jensen's inequality shows that while 1 of 10 firms in an industry run by an incompetent is short-term amusement for the rest of the industry; 1 of 10 industries run by an incompetent is a social catastrophe.
+Beyond this, a relatively simple mathematical result known as Jensen's inequality shows that while 1 of 10 firms in an industry run by an idiot is short-term amusement for the rest of the industry; 1 of 10 industries run by an idiot is a catastrophe.